Raguram-N/Exam_Buddy_proposal/README.md

 | 5%              | 5,000      | ₹9.95 Lakhs     | ₹1.19 Crores   |
 | 10%             | 10,000     | ₹19.9 Lakhs     | ₹2.38 Crores   |

-This demonstrates that even modest adoption can create a meaningful education technology business.

 ---

-## 8. Current Exploration
+## Current Stage

-I am are currently evaluating:
+We are currently exploring:

-* Technical Feasibility
+* MVP Development
+* Voice AI Integration
+* RAG (Knowledge Retrieval System)
 * AI Architecture
-* Knowledge Retrieval Systems (RAG)
-* Voice Interaction Capabilities
-* MVP Development Roadmap

-I welcome discussions with professionals interested in:

-* AI developer
-* UI/UX design
-* Devops Architect
-* Solution Architect
-* Tester
+* Product Validation

 ---

-## Conclusion
+## Looking For

-ExamBuddy AI explores a simple but powerful idea:

-> **"What if students could talk to their syllabus the same way they talk to a teacher?"**

-The goal is not to replace existing learning methods, but to create a trusted AI companion that helps aspirants learn, revise, and prepare more effectively—anytime, anywhere.
+We welcome discussions with:

+* AI Developers
+* Full Stack Developers
+* UI/UX Designers
+* DevOps Engineers
+* Test Engineers
+* Product Enthusiasts

 ---

+## Vision

+Our vision is simple:

+> What if every student could talk to their syllabus like they talk to a teacher?

+ExamBuddy AI aims to become a trusted learning companion that helps students learn faster, revise better, and prepare more effectively—anytime, anywhere.

+---

-# 🚀 ExamBuddy AI
+## 🚀 ExamBuddy AI

-> **Talk.
+> **✨ Talk.
 Learn.
-Revise.
-Crack the Exam.**
+Revise.**